These blogger outreach approaches and handy tools will help you:

 - doing a regional project

 But if you need to reach out to lots and lots and lots of organisations, you simply won’t have time to do all those phone calls.
-If time is of the essence (I know it usually is for me), try these approaches instead:
+If time is of the essence (I know it is usually for me), try these approaches instead:

 Use social media